espocrm/documentation/docs/administration/workflows.md

 2. Then create a workflow rule with *Scheduled* trigger type, select the report.
 Specify the scheduling.
 3. Specify one or multiple actions in the workflow.

-Workflow rule will be running (in idle) according specified scheduling.
-On each run it will execute the report and take all records from the report result.
-Then it will apply the action (or multiple actions) for every record.
+Workflow rule will be running (in idle) according to the specified scheduling.
+On each run, it will execute the report and take all records from the report result.
+Then, it will apply the action (or multiple actions) for every record.

-Usage example: Send a notification email to customers who have their license expiring in 1 week.
+The usage example: Send a notification email to customers who have their license expiring in 1 week.
 You will need a report showing contacts who have their license expiring exactly in 7 days.
 Setup a workflow to run once a day.

 ### Sequential